 A Customer Data Platform (CDP) solves this problem.
-A CDP ensures that you can combine, add and analyse information from different sources.
+A CDP ensures that you can combine, add and analyze information from different sources.
 By linking the important sources for your brand or company, you get one clear profile per customer.
-This is the 360 ° customer view.
-A profile that not only combines customer data, but also shows what actions a customer undertakes.
-For example: a customer first buys a product offline, then responds to a mobile campaign, and then buys a product online.
+This is the 360° customer view.
+A profile that not only combines customer data but also shows what actions a customer undertakes.
+For example a customer first buys a product offline, then responds to a mobile campaign, and then buys a product online.
 We store all these activities of the customer and we can use them to determine whether we find the customer loyal.

 With preset standards we can give each of the activities a value.
 This value counts up with the profile.
 For example, if a customer exceeds 100 points, we can label him or her as loyal.
 All customers with more than 100 points are brought together in the "loyal customers" segment.
 This segment can give you that extra attention that loyal customers deserve.